Scripting language: Starts at the top

-A scripting language is usually interpreted from source code or bytecode.
-By contrast, the software environment (interpreter) the scripts are written for is typically written in a compiled language and distributed in machine code form.

-Scripting languages may be designed for use by end users of a program—end-user development—or may be only for internal use by developers, so they can write portions of the program in the scripting language.
-Scripting languages typically use abstraction, a form of information hiding, to spare users the details of internal variable types, data storage, and memory management.
+Single user

 Scripts are often created or modified by the person executing them, but they are also often distributed, such as when large portions of games are written in a scripting language, notably the Google Chrome T-rex game.

 History

 Early mainframe computers (in the 1950s) were non-interactive, instead using batch processing.
 IBM's Job Control Language (JCL) is the archetype of languages used to control batch processing.

 The first interactive shells were developed in the 1960s to enable remote operation of the first time-sharing systems, and these used shell scripts, which controlled running computer programs within a computer program, the shell.
-Calvin Mooers in his TRAC language is generally credited with inventing command substitution, the ability to embed commands in scripts that when interpreted insert a character string into the script.
+Calvin Mooers in his TRAC language is generally credited with inventing command substitution, the ability to embed commands in scripts that, when interpreted, insert a character string into the script.
 Multics calls these active functions.

 Louis Pouzin wrote an early processor for command scripts called RUNCOM for CTSS around 1964.
 Stuart Madnick at MIT wrote a scripting language for IBM's CP/CMS in 1966.
 He originally called this processor COMMAND, later named EXEC.
 Multics included an offshoot of CTSS RUNCOM, also called RUNCOM.
-EXEC was eventually replaced by EXEC 2 and REXX.
+EXEC was eventually replaced by EXEC 2 and Rexx.

 Languages such as Tcl and Lua were specifically designed as general-purpose scripting languages that could be embedded in any application.
 Other languages such as Visual Basic for Applications (VBA) provided strong integration with the automation facilities of an underlying system.
 Embedding of such general-purpose scripting languages instead of developing a new language for each application also had obvious benefits, relieving the application developer of the need to code a language translator from scratch and allowing the user to apply skills learned elsewhere.

 Some software incorporates several different scripting languages.
 Modern web browsers typically provide a language for writing extensions to the browser itself, and several standard embedded languages for controlling the browser, including JavaScript (a dialect of ECMAScript) or XUL.